MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/publish-react-posts.md

 ---
-title: "Publish and react to posts | Microsoft Docs"
+title: "Publish and react to posts in Social Engagement | Microsoft Docs"
 description: "Learn how you can react to posts or publish a new post in Social Engagement."
-keywords: "publish, post, like, favorite, share, private message, Social Engagement" ms.date: 10/04/2017 ms.service: mse ms.topic: article
+keywords: "publish, post, like, favorite, share, private message, Social Engagement" ms.date: 10/17/2017 ms.service: mse ms.topic: article
 applies_to: